HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::{admonition} Hint
 :class: toggle

 The distributions show a lot of similarities, which means that for detector optimisation studies the choice of the generator probably won't matter.
-However, the total cross-section is significantly different, so for studies where exact calculations matter more, the `KKMCee`, which is expected to be the most accurate of the three, seems the choice to go.
+However, the total cross-section is significantly different, so for studies where exact calculations matter more, the `KKMCee` seems the choice to go, because it is the only one giving the total cross-section compatible with experiment (ALEPH at 91.197 GeV gave 1.4771 ± 0.0066± 0.0027 pb).
 :::